Burundians vote despite coronavirus outbreak | DW | 20.05.2020

-Burundians stood in long lines outside polling stations, which opened shortly after 6 am local time (0400 GMT), to elect a new president, parliamentarians and local councilors.
+Burundians on Wednesday stood in long lines outside polling stations, which opened shortly after 6 am local time (0400 GMT), to elect a new president, parliamentarians and local councilors.

+Journalist Moses Havyarimana tweeted photos showing little evidence of voters practicing social distancing despite 42 cases of coronavirus reported in the country as of this morning, May 20.

-There are numerous reports of a social media blackout that started Wednesday morning.
+There are numerous reports of a social media blackout that started on election day, making it impossible for those without a virtual private network to use popular communication apps.

-The Netblocks internet observatory, a civil sociaty groups which maps Internet freedom, says network data "confirm that social media and messaging apps are disrupted and unavailable in Burundi."
+The Netblocks internet observatory, a civil society group which maps internet freedom, says network data "confirm that social media and messaging apps are disrupted and unavailable in Burundi."

 SOS Medias Burundi tweeted earlier this morning in French: "Impossible to access Burundi's principle social media networks, those which are cut: WhatsApp, Facebook, Twitter and YouTube.